MARKET SNAPSHOT: Stocks Add To String Of 2017 Records; Energy Leads Broad Move Higher

 Which stocks are in focus?

 Procter & Gamble Co.
-(PG) shares fell 1.4%.
-At the annual general meeting on Tuesday, a proxy vote among shareholders resulted in all of the company's directors being re-elected, meaning that activist investor Nelson Peltz wasn't named a director.
+(PG) shares rose 0.6%.
+At the annual general meeting on Tuesday, a proxy vote among shareholders will decide on whether Trian Fund Management LP's chief executive officer, Nelson Peltz, gets a seat on the company's board.

 Express Scripts(ESRX) said it would buy the privately held EviCore for $3.6 billion.
-Shares fell 1.8%.
+Shares were 0.1% higher.

 Read:Carl's Jr. wants Amazon to buy it, and gives 24 reasons why (http://www.marketwatch.com/story/carls-jr-wants-amazon-to-buy-it-and-gives-24-reasons-why-2017-10-09)